cysouw/diathesis/text/c07_reflexive.md

 c. ^* Ich bin getanzt.
 :::

-The same diathesis is also attested with non-movement verbs, like *träumen* 'to dream' [@next a], but then an additional reflexive pronoun is obligatory [@next b], next to the obligatory locational phrase [@next c].
-The meaning of this construction is that by performing the verb (i.e. by dreaming) a movement is performed as described in the locational phrase (i.e. going to New York).
+The same diathesis is also attested with non-movement verbs, like *träumen* 'to dream' [@next a,b], but then an additional reflexive pronoun is obligatory [@next c], next to the obligatory locational phrase [@next d].
+This construction expresses that by performing the verb (i.e. by dreaming) a movement is performed as described in the locational phrase (i.e. going to New York).

 ::: ex
 a.
 Ich träume.
-c.
+b.
 Ich träume mich nach New York. \
    (= Ich träume, und im Traum gehe ich nach New York.)
+c. ^* Ich träume nach New York.
 d. ^* Ich träume mich.
 :::

- The location always appears to be describing a movement, with *durch* [@next a] 'through' and *in* 'into' [@next b] being the most productive.
+ The location always describes a movement, with *durch* [@next a] 'through' and *in* 'into' [@next b] being the most productive.
 Incidental examples with *aus* and *nach* are also attested.

 ::: ex
 - Ich esse und trinke. \